Special Vehicles in MarylandPage Overview

 Bring with you:

-- A completed Application for Certificate of Title form.
+- A completed Application for Certificate of Title (Form VR-005).

-- A competed Application for Title Decal for Motor Scooters, Mopeds, ATV’s, Off-Road Motorcycles and Snowmobiles form.
+- A competed Application for Title Decal for Motor Scooters, Mopeds, ATV’s, Off-Road Motorcycles and Snowmobiles VR-450).

 - Proof of purchase.
 If the vehicle was purchased from an out-of-state dealer, you'll need to provide a bill of sale.
 If it was purchased from a private party, show a bill of sale (only if there's no room on the title to include the purchase price) that includes the signatures of the buyer(s) and seller(s), the vehicle's make, identification number and purchase price.
 A notarized bill of sale will be required if any of the following conditions apply: